lprsoft/lpreditor/README.md

 automatic number plate recognition engine

 ## Build
 This code is standard c++ and relies on OPENCV and ONNXruntime.
-These two software are meant to operate on a vast range of hardware and os.
+These two softwares are meant to operate on a vast range of hardwares and os.
 Based on that, it should be possible to build on various platforms.
-Among thhem, i tested successfully Windows 10 and Linux Ubuntu (20.04). the use of CUDA has not (yet) been tested (only CPU).
+Among them, I tested successfully Windows 10 and Linux Ubuntu (20.04).
+Use of CUDA has not (yet) been tested (only CPU).
 #### (Common) Step 1 : Download OPENCV, cmake and build
 ### On Windows :
 #### Step 2 : onnxruntime-win-x64-1.4.0